Western Mongolia Development

 In the city of Hovd, Western Mongolia many people are trapped in the cycle of underemployment and debt.
 Without a living wage, what can they do to provide for their families?
 CAMA Mongolia desires to help Kazakh men and women develop their God-given talents using community resources.

-Your gifts support families living in Hovd in four distinct ways:
+Your gifts support families living in Hovd in three distinct ways:

 The Alfalfa Project